leeper/designcourse/index.md

 The 2-hour written exam covers the full breadth of material from the course and will test students' knowledge of course content, including concept definition, the appraisal of political science theories, the generation of hypotheses, and — most importantly — the appropriateness of different research designs for answering specific research questions.
 This will count for 50% of the final mark.

-The exam will consist of two parts: Part A and Part B. Part A contains 15 questions, of which students must answer 5.
-Part B contains 4 questions, of which students must answer 1.
-Each part counts equally (50%), and each question of Part A counts equally (10% each), toward this portion of the overall course mark.
+The exam will consist of three parts: Part A, Part B, and Part C. Part A contains 5 "short-answer" questions requiring answers of no longer than 1-page of written text, of which students must answer 3.
+Part B contains 1 question, of which students must answer 1.
+Part C contains 3 question, of which students must answer 1.
+Part A is worth 15% of the total (each question worth 5%); Part B is worth 35% of the total; and Part C is worth 50% of the total.

 [A sample paper for the exam is available here](Syllabus/SamplePaper.pdf).